What does XXX mean? On your way becoming Hola Veteran you will hear many terms, see many systems, have to understand a

 - Mentor of a Junior is a go-to person to understand how the company and procedures work in detail.

-incrementally, by building a Minimal Viable Product (or minimal viable
+progress incrementally, by building a Minimal Viable Product

-the end user, or if it is an internal task - brings an immediate solution to
+user, or if it is an internal task - brings an immediate

-a real problem.
-If the MVP works out well, additional incremental
+solution to a real problem.
+If the MVP works out well,

 This is a core concept in modern Lean Startups.
 We highly recommend you read The Lean Startup book.
 See also Wiki.